LamAnnieV/deploy_5_old/README.md

 # Purpose

-SSH to another different server to deploy the application
+SSHing to a separate server for application deployment.

-Previously, we manually built the infrastructure that built, tested, and deployed our URL application in one server.
-In this deployment, we used Terraform to create the infrustructure.
-However, we are building and testing the application in one server.
-Then, sshing into the second server to deploy the application.
+Previously, we manually built, tested, and deployed our web application on a single server.
+In our updated deployment process, we utilize Terraform to create the infrastructure.
+However, we now build and test the application on one server before SSHing into a second server for the deployment process.

 ## Step #1 Diagram the VPC Infrastructure and the CI/CD Pipeline